Washington state has overcounted negative coronavirus tests for two months

 This isn’t the first time DOH has had problems reporting its data.
 DOH’s disease reporting system was flooded with case data at the end of March, which stopped the state from publicly reporting the number of new COVID-19 cases, preventing state and health officials — and the public — from seeing the full picture of the virus’s spread.

-"These negative test numbers, while inflated, have not impacted decision-making as it pertains to counties advancing through phases," the press release said, referring to Inslee's four-phase plan for reopening county by county.
+“These negative test numbers, while inflated, have not impacted decision-making as it pertains to counties advancing through phases,” the news release said, referring to Inslee’s four-phase plan for reopening county by county.

 The problem didn’t affect the state’s reporting of positive testing numbers, according to DOH, but it did lead the state to underestimate the percentage of all test results that were positive.